codecrafters-io/build-your-own-kafka/stage_descriptions/listing-partitions-02-vt6.md

 | `correlation_id` | `INT32`      | Matches the request's correlation ID  |
 | `TAG_BUFFER`     | `TAGGED_FIELDS` | Tagged fields         |

 The main difference is the addition of the `TAG_BUFFER` field.
-For this stage, you can leave the `TAG_BUFFER` empty.
+You can leave the `TAG_BUFFER` empty.

 ### The `DescribeTopicPartitions` Response Body